luchiniatwork/contentql/README.md

 `:skip` (to specify how many entries to skip).
 These two parameters can be sent to any query root.

+## Content Type, Type Name and ID

+Queries made to ContentQL will include a `content-type`, `type-name` and `id` field by default. `content-type` can be found in any asset that is returned from Contentful, and will contain the asset type and extension.
+`type-name` will return the content model of a field and will contain the content type ID.
+Lastly, the `id` field contains the entry ID that can be used to identify a specific content.

 ## Bugs

 If you find a bug, submit a [Github issue](https://github.com/luchiniatwork/contentql/issues).